-NamVets Association and the Veterans Outreach Center have been providing service to all veterans since 1983.
+NamVets has a New Name!
+We're now Cape & Islands Veterans Outreach Center, founded by the NamVets Association.
+We have been providing service to all veterans since 1983.
 Now in our 30th year we have become the portal for veterans' service for Cape Cod and the Islands.
 Networking and partnering with key agencies we are able to provide more inclusive and better services for our homeless veterans (both men and women) who are in need of: housing, employment, medical or psychological services.
 We are seeking to become an agency providing permanent supportive housing for veterans and their families.

 There are over 76,000 homeless veterans on the streets of America today.
 Many are from the Vietnam era, but many are returning Iraqi Afghani Veterans.
 Statistics show that it tooksix years for the Vietnam Veteran to become homeless but only one year for the Iraqi/Afghani vet to become homeless.